giuliacoppi/LSN/README.md

 Welcome to the repository for the **Numerical Simulation Laboratory** course.
 This space contains all the source code, data analysis, and numerical results developed during the practical laboratory sessions.

-The primary objective of these activities is the application of computational and stochastic methods to solve complex physical problems, ranging from statistical mechanics to combinatorial optimization and machine learning.
+The primary objective of these activities is the application of computational and stochastic methods to solve complex physical problems, ranging from statistical mechanics to machine learning.

 ---